 The Undergraduate Certificate in Global Urban Humanities provides a framework for the study of cities and urban life that brings together approaches from many disciplines, with an emphasis on approaches from the arts and humanities and the design disciplines of architecture, landscape architecture, city planning, and urban design.
-Participation in the certificate program makes you part of an active community of scholars and urban practitioners and artists engaged in development new methods of research and teaching.
+Participation in the certificate program makes you part of an active community of scholars, urban practitioners, and artists engaged in the development of new methods of research and teaching.

-In today’s world, innovations require weaving together the knowledge, theories and skills of different disciplines.
-The Berkeley Certificate in Design Innovation introduces design as the creative and critical means to innovate — to define, to imagine, and to advance a globally just future.
+In today’s world, innovations require weaving together the knowledge, theories, and skills of different disciplines.
+The Berkeley Certificate in Design Innovation (BCDI) introduces design as the creative and critical means to innovate — to define, imagine, and advance a globally just future.

 Geographic Information Science and Technology

 The Graduate Certificate in Geographic Information Science and Technology (GIST) provides an academic structure for an interdisciplinary exchange of ideas around geospatial information and analysis.
 Geographic information science and technology, along with geostatistics and analysis of satellite imagery, have emerged as major cross-disciplinary tools used in academic research, industrial applications, and public policy analysis.

 GIST enables specialized, multidisciplinary training and research opportunities in various emerging areas of geospatial information science and technology.
 Certificate students will not only participate in a cutting-edge program and receive explicit recognition of specialization in GIST by virtue of the Graduate Certificate, but will be well positioned to compete for the most desirable jobs in geospatial technology, both in academia and in industry.

 The program is hosted by the Department of City and Regional Planning and governed jointly by the deans of the College of Environmental Design, College of Natural Resources, and College of Letters and Science, Division of Social Science.